mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space Volume 3.md

 Llyrnians are tunnel dwellers.
 Their cylindrical bodies are trilaterally symmetrical, with three locomotive limbs on the bottom and three manipulative limbs spreading from the top.
 The arms contain hearing organs, which are the Llyrnians’ primary sense.
 They are able to sense both vibrations in rock and the faintest sounds transmitted through thin atmosphere.
 Three mouths open under the arms that are used for nutrient consumption.
 The body is covered with a tough external coat of organic silicates and the arms end in tough claws, with three vibratory membranes positioned on the upper body permitting a limited sonar capability.
 The body ends in a structure that contains three breathing orifices, which also act as olfactory senses, and a visual band which encircles the entire structure.
 Llyrnian vision centres on the infrared portion of the spectrum.

 Lyrnians are trisexual, with Delver, Feeder and Warrior genders.
 Delvers build and maintain tunnels, Warriors defend the community and Feeders bear and care for offspring.
-Adult Llyrnians vary in size by gender but most Delvers and Warriors are approximately 1.67 metres long and weigh about 63.5 kilograms.
+Adult Llyrnians vary in size by gender but most Delvers and Warriors are approximately 1.67 meters long and weigh about 63.5 kilograms.

 ### CREATING LLYRNIAN TRAVELLERS